PTA Grading Policies

 The length of the Physical Therapist Assistant program renders retakes of an entire course for remediation purposes impossible if the student is to continue in the program.
 Remediation actions for unsatisfactory academic progress are required to be allowed to continue in the program.
 The progression into the clinical education coursework involved in the program is an exception to the rule.
 In general, the student may progress to clinical education experiences (PTA 2010, 2030, and 2040) if he/she has passed all PTA courses in the curriculum prior to any given clinical education course.
 This includes the demonstration of competency in performing the specific clinical skills that are appropriate for the level of coursework that has been completed up to the point of time in which the clinical education course is to occur.
 This policy operates in compliance with the current program guidelines on the “Clinical Skills Competency Checklist” found in the Clinical Education Handbook.

-1. In order for a student to be eligible to take the Clinical Practicum (PTA 2010), he/she must successfully complete all coursework in Terms 1, 2 and 3.
+1. For a student to be eligible to take the Clinical Practicum (PTA 2010), he/she must successfully complete all coursework in Terms 1, 2, 3, 4 and 5.
 Any course or competency that is not successfully completed must be successfully remediated prior to beginning PTA 2010.
-Students must demonstrate satisfactory academic progress in the concurrent courses in Term 4 prior to beginning PTA 2010.

-2. In order for a student to be eligible to take Clinical Affiliation I (PTA 2030), he/she must successfully complete all coursework in Terms 1, 2, 3, and 4 and demonstrate competency in all clinical skills identified on the Clinical Skills Competency Checklist.
+2. For a student to be eligible to take Clinical Affiliation I (PTA 2030), he/she must successfully complete all coursework in Terms 1, 2, 3, 4, 5 and 6 and demonstrate competency in all clinical skills identified on the Clinical Skills Competency Checklist.
 Any course or competency that is not successfully completed must be successfully remediated prior to beginning PTA 2030.

 In regard to theory courses a student will be expected to take an alternate exam on the material covered in the course that was failed.
 A student will be considered to have successfully remediated the course when he/she has achieved a passing score on the alternate exam.
 Regardless of the score achieved on the alternate exam, the maximum grade that will be entered into a student’s grade record for any remediated course will be 75%.
 Remediation of any failed course must be performed within twenty-one (21) days of the posting of the failing course grade or prior to the start of the next term, whichever is shorter.
 Students may not sit for the Term or Program Exit Examination until all courses in the respective Term are successfully remediated.
 Students may utilize up to three course remediation exams, if necessary, per failed theory course with a maximum of one every two days during the remediation period.
 If a course is not successfully remediated, the student’s failing grade will be recorded as the grade for the un-remediated course and the student will be dismissed.
 Exceptions to this policy include the Term 2 – 6 Exit Examination and the End of Program Examination for PTA Students.
 Term Exit Exams for terms 2 – 6 allow for two remediation exam attempts and the Program Exit Exam in Term 8 has one remediation attempt.
 Remediation of the Term Exit Exam must occur prior to the start of the next term.
 Students who fail to successfully remediate a failed Term Exit Exam or the Program Exit Exam will be dismissed from the Physical Therapist Assistant Program.